-We have audited the consolidated financial statements of Silver Wolf Exploration Ltd. and its subsidiaries (the "Company") which comprise the consolidated statement of financial position as at December 31, 2022 and 2021, and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information. (together, the "Financial Statements").
+We have audited the consolidated financial statements of Silver Wolf Exploration Ltd. and its subsidiaries (the Company) which comprise:

+- the consolidated statements of financial position as at December 31, 2023 and 2022; - the consolidated statements of operations and comprehensive loss for the years then ended; - the consolidated statements of changes in equity for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including material accounting policy information and other explanatory information.

-In our opinion, the accompanying Financial Statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at December 31, 2023 and 2022, and its consolidated financial performance and its cash flows for the years then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board.